Mica McNeill: Career

 In 2019, McNeill and Montell Douglas finished sixth in the 2-women bobsleigh event in Königssee.
 In 2020, McNeill and Douglas came eighth in the two-woman event at the IBSF World Championships.
 During the COVID-19 pandemic, McNeill's father and brother built a push-start track for her in their garden.
 McNeill and Douglas came fourth in the 2020–21 Bobsleigh World Cup 2-women event in Innsbruck, her best ever finish at a Bobsleigh World Cup event.
 The pair finished the season ninth overall.
 At the IBSF World Championships 2021, she came 13th in the monobob event and 19th in the two-woman event alongside Douglas.

 At the 2021–22 Bobsleigh World Cup, McNeill competed in events alongside Moore, Douglas and shot putter Adele Nicoll, all of whom were attempting to earn a place with McNeill for the 2-woman event at the 2022 Winter Olympics.
 In January 2022, McNeill and Nicoll finished second in the World Cup event in Sigulda, Latvia.
 It was the first time a British woman had won a Bobsleigh World Cup medal in 13 years.
 That month, McNeill and Douglas were confirmed as Britain's selections for the 2022 Winter Olympics.
 The pair finished 17th in the two-woman event.
-After the Games, McNeill announced that she was taking a break from the sport.
+After the Games, McNeill announced that she was taking a break from the sport; in 2023, McNeill announced her retirement.